kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 {{% notice warning %}}
 **Perform all the needed migration of you existing `MachineDeployment` following the below procedure according to each topic that needs migration.**
-Updating the `MachineDeployment` will create a new `VirtualMachine`  - Perform all the needed changed at once.
+Updating the `MachineDeployment` will create a new `VirtualMachine`  - Perform all the needed changes at once.
 {{% /notice %}}